How I Went From Side-Hustle To Full-Time Income with Drop Shipping

 Still, I was more than happy.
 I continued my business and filed for unemployment that gave me a percentage of my past wage.
 Back then, my business is a sole proprietorship and have no W-4 attached to it.
 Therefore, I got my unemployment income and dropshipping income.
 I also did side gigs of creating web stores for other locksmiths I worked as clients back at the warehouse.

 I got involved in other business like MLM and life insurance.
 By 2014, things started taking off.
-We were selling a lot on eBay and Amazon.com, and we even began selling expensive electric bicycles that gave us even more profit.
+We were selling a lot on eBay and Amazon.com, and we even began selling expensive products that gave us even more profit.

 Having a physical store is not for me, as I wanted to travel the world and don't want to be location dependent.
-Yet I did open a small physical shop with a partner, where we sold regular bikes, fix-its, electric bicycles, and worked on there the whole summer.
+Yet I did open a small physical shop with a partner, where we worked the whole summer.
 It did somewhat well, but not as profitable as my internet store.
 In fall, everything was falling apart, and the shop just became a hangout spot with lots of drinking and partying.

 After that, the worst happened.
 The beginning of 2015 was a wreck, and everything looked bleak.
-I got kicked out of Amazon because of issues on selling those shoddy Chinese electric bikes.
+I got kicked out of Amazon because of issues on selling those cheap Chinese products.
 I also got kicked out of eBay a month later due to the same reason.
-Things went from bad to worse quickly as website sales were down, and I just got out of the bike shop.
+Things went from bad to worse quickly as website sales were down, and I just got out of the shop.
 Suddenly, eBay and Amazon were no longer viable and removed a third of our income.